 Trauma is not healed in a day, but you have already done the hardest part – asking for help.
 And now, you are not alone.
-You can expect services that will build up what you will need to restart your life, and you can expect us to advocate for you until you have the resources you need.
+You can expect services that will build up what you will need to restore and restart your life, and you can expect us to advocate for you until you have the resources you need.

 Our services fall into three categories: Saving Lives, Building Lives, and Changing Lives.
 Every client, residential or non-residential, is able to opt into the services they need.
 You set your goals, and we advocate for you and empower you to achieve them.